collective/pas.plugins.oidc/README.rst

 Keycloak runs on port 8080 by default.
 Plone uses the same port.
 When you are reading this, you probably know how to let Plone use a different port.
-So let's indeed let Keycloak use its prefered port.
+So let's indeed let Keycloak use its preferred port.
 At the moment of writing, this is how you start a Keycloak container::

   docker run -p 8080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:19.0.3 start-dev